orthopus/01-mechanicals-tools/docs/PickHolder_making-manual.md

 - **Assembly of the pick holder 3D printed onto the Tool Holder 3d printed:**

-1. Place the M10 bolt in its housing and the 3D printed body over the Tool Holder 3D Printed.
+1. Place the M10 bolt in its housing and the 3D printed body over the Tool Holder 3D Printed (a Tool Holder 3D printed [Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md)).
 Be careful to place the 10 mm long threaded rod into the specific hole of the Tool Holder 3D Printed.

 2. Screw the M10 modified screw in the M10 bolt.